ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/gcp_login.md

 gcloud auth application-default login
 ```

-URL is generated as the output of the command.
+A URL is generated as the output of the command:

 ![image](https://user-images.githubusercontent.com/67620689/204504640-c49c0b0d-6a59-4915-ac3a-f03614783d98.PNG)